Istanbul attack: Teenager's holiday trip ends in tragedy

 "Her father was totally against that.
 He was saying that Istanbul is too dangerous and that she should not go at all.
 But she insisted, saying that nothing will happen to her," Masarweh told CNN.

-Nassar, 18, from Tira, an Arab town in central Israel, had big plans for the future after finishing high school earlier in June.
+Nasser, 18, from Tira, an Arab town in central Israel, had big plans for the future after finishing high school in June.
 She worked at a dental clinic and was saving to buy a car.
 She wanted to be a dentist one day.
 But first was New Year's Eve and celebrating the start of 2017.

 The four women made their way to the Reina restaurant on the Bosporus in Istanbul.
 A few hours before midnight, she posted a picture to Snapchat.
 In it, she flashed a half-smile, a floral crown atop her long, dark hair.
 Her brown eyes looked straight at the camera.

-The following morning -- after a terrorist opened fire inside the club, after 39 people were killed and dozens more injured, after emergency responders started working through the massacre -- Nassar was missing.
+The following morning -- after a terrorist opened fire inside the club, after 39 people were killed and dozens more injured, after emergency responders started working through the massacre -- Nasser was missing.

 Her three friends were found -- two were uninjured.
 One was in the hospital, having sustained moderate injuries in the attack, but she was in stable condition and was expected to recover.

-Nassar's father caught the next flight to Turkey -- a 90-minute flight from Tel Aviv.
+Nasser's father caught the next flight to Turkey -- a 90-minute flight from Tel Aviv.
 Hours passed as her family held out hope.
 She might have survived.
 She might be in a different hospital.
 She might be OK.

 At home in Tira, her uncle's phone buzzed.
 It was her father.
 He had sent over some pictures.
 A heart-shaped gold ring with specks of blood on the band.
 A necklace with purple and green gemstones.
 A silver purse with blood that had seeped between the sparkles.